IsaakBM/cesmle-ocn-fetch/README.md

   - can remap the anomaly onto the trusted target grid before addition
   - can repair missing anomaly cells only inside the trusted target wet mask
   - currently supports `nearest` and `distance_weighted` anomaly fill methods
+  - the current distance-weighted implementation reuses precomputed local donor geometry instead of rebuilding the donor search from scratch for every missing coastal cell
   - adds the repaired anomaly to the baseline
   - then dynamically fills missing top layers in the final output
   - writes the native output and can optionally regrid a final delivery copy